ranjan-del/simplecalculator/README.md

 # simplecalculator
-Simple calculator using  JAVA , CSS  and JavaScript use all the three files to create  a new styleies calculator
+Simple calculator using  JAVA , CSS  and JavaScript . \n use all the three files to create  a new styleies calculator

 #HOW TO RUN